mpia3/Intrusion-detection/README.md

 # Intrusion-detection
-KDD process to mine patterns for intusion detection
+KDD process to mine patterns for intrusion detection
 ### Index

 1. [**What is**](#what-is)